MayorFalomo/Twitter-clone/README.md

 - Edit your profile.
 - View other peoples profiles.
 - Posting Tweets, pictures and videos.
+- See profiles you follow and your followers.
 - Connect with other users.
 - Search for a tweet(This is done from the backend not a simple filter method).
 - Get a verified badge if you get up to 5 followers.